fbpx Skip to Content

 There is literally nothing easier than making these spinach and ricotta stuffed shells.
 All you need is 5 basic ingredients:

-How to Make Stuffed Shells with Spinach and Ricotta
+How to Make Vegan Stuffed Shells with Spinach and Ricotta

 Here’s the trick to not having your pasta stick to the pan: put your layer of marinara in the pan first.
 Don’t top the stuffed shells with sauce like a lot of people do.

-To start with, preheat the oven to 180C or 350F and fill the pan (ramekins) with marinara sauce.
+To start with the shells, preheat the oven to 180C or 350F and fill the pan (ramekins) with marinara sauce.
 Put it in the oven and let the sauce heat through for about 10 minutes.

 Once your pasta is cooked, you’ll gently fill it with the creamy spinach ricotta filling you made up while the pasta was cooking.